-Take a special winter trip to the zoo this year to see Turtle Back’s fantastic holiday display, including 50 animal and winter characters.
-Don't forget to bring donations of non-perishable foods, new toys and gently used coats.
+Take a special winter trip to the zoo this year to see Turtle Back’s fantastic holiday display, including 50 animal and winter characters, plus the Santa meet and greet.
+Don’t forget to bring donations of non-perishable foods, new toys and gently used coats.

 Shady Brook Farm Holiday Light Show